mwibrow/sphinx-sass-compile/README.rst

    A convenience option for automatticaly setting the ``compile_options`` for source maps.
-   Setting this option to the value ``embed`` will generate embedding source maps.
-Usimg the value ``file`` will generate an external sourcemap.
+   Setting this option to the value ``embed`` will generate embedded source maps.
+Using the value ``file`` will generate an external source map.

 Configuration from an extension